mohamedkbx/React-Challenges/tip-calculator/README.md

    ```
 2. Open your browser and navigate to `http://localhost:3000`.

-## Customization

-You can customize the styles of the accordion by modifying the CSS files in the `src/styles` directory.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please fork the repository and create a pull request with your changes.